awsdocs/amazon-athena-user-guide/doc_source/glue-upgrade.md

 # Upgrading to the AWS Glue Data Catalog Step\-by\-Step<a name="glue-upgrade"></a>

-Amazon Athena manages its own data catalog until the time that AWS Glue releases in the Athena region\.
-At that time, if you previously created databases and tables using Athena or Amazon Redshift Spectrum, you can choose to upgrade Athena to the AWS Glue Data Catalog\.
-If you are new to Athena, you don't need to make any changes; databases and tables are available to Athena using the AWS Glue Data Catalog and vice versa\.
+Currently, all regions that support Athena also support AWS Glue Data Catalog\.
+Databases and tables are available to Athena using the AWS Glue Data Catalog and vice versa\.

+If you created databases and tables using Athena or Amazon Redshift Spectrum prior to a region's support for AWS Glue, you can upgrade Athena to use the AWS Glue Data Catalog\.

+If you are using the older Athena\-managed data catalog, you see the option to upgrade at the top of the console\.
+The metadata in the Athena\-managed catalog isn't available in the AWS Glue Data Catalog or vice versa\.
+While the catalogs exist side\-by\-side, creating tables or databases with the same names fails in either AWS Glue or Athena\.
+This prevents name collisions when you do upgrade\.
 For more information about the benefits of using the AWS Glue Data Catalog, see [FAQ: Upgrading to the AWS Glue Data Catalog](glue-faq.md)\.
-For a list of regions where AWS Glue is available, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#glue_region) in the *AWS General Reference*\.

-Until you upgrade, the Athena\-managed data catalog continues to store your table and database metadata, and you see the option to upgrade at the top of the console\.
-The metadata in the Athena\-managed catalog isn't available in the AWS Glue Data Catalog or vice versa\.
-While the catalogs exist side\-by\-side, you aren't able to create tables or databases with the same names, and the creation process in either AWS Glue or Athena fails in this case\.

-We created a wizard in the Athena console to walk you through the steps of upgrading to the AWS Glue console\.
+A wizard in the Athena console can walk you through upgrading to the AWS Glue console\.
 The upgrade takes just a few minutes, and you can pick up where you left off\.
-For more information about each upgrade step, see the topics in this section\.
-For more information about working with data and tables in the AWS Glue Data Catalog, see the guidelines in [Best Practices When Using Athena with AWS Glue](glue-best-practices.md)\.
+For information about each upgrade step, see the topics in this section\.

+For information about working with data and tables in the AWS Glue Data Catalog, see the guidelines in [Best Practices When Using Athena with AWS Glue](glue-best-practices.md)\.

 ## Step 1 \- Allow a User to Perform the Upgrade<a name="upgrade-step1"></a>